 While growing up this used to be my absolute favorite bread – mostly because my mom would not make it (and I think most would resort to buying it at the bakery as well), it was finer and much different from the breads my mom would make.
 So of course I could only get it if my mom was in a good mood (or extremely busy and didn’t have time to bake her own bread) and went to our local bakery to get it… Excitement always lies in something different, doesn’t it??:)

 I was incredibly happy with my recipe for this bread- I don’t often brag about my breads, but this really turned out just like I wanted it to.
 I will say also that upon researching kneippbrød, it was not easy to come upon a recipe !
 So… to toot my own blog, I’m happy to include one and hopefully one that you will thoroughly enjoy!
 Keep in mind that baking times vary – some ovens are really strong, while others may take longer, keep an eye on the bread- baking it in the lowest rack does sometime cause a bit of burning on the bottom so please check within 30 minutes of baking that all is well.
-Happy baking!
+Also please note you may have to experiment a little, perhaps adding a bit more liquid, flour, etc.

 Makes 2 loaves